What is AWS Kubernetes?

 You don't need a degree in computer science to use Kubernetes.

 Kubernetes is also popular among DevOps teams, as it can do so much more than simply host applications.
 It can also manage a wide array of automated processes, making it a blessing for time- and resource-strapped developers.
 Spin up an AWS EKS cluster to run Jenkins as part of a CI/CD platform for example.

-Kubernetes determines how many containers are needed in the cluster and the role that each one will play.
-The Amazon EKS cluster is scaled based on need.
+Kubernetes' cluster autoscaler determines how many containers are needed in the cluster and the role that each one will play.
+The Amazon EKS cluster is then scaled based on need.

 This speaks to the sophisticated ways that containers are being used in today's increasingly cloud-based world.
-Containers are an integral component of many cloud-native architectures, as everything can be run entirely from the cluster.
+Containers are an integral component of many cloud-native architectures, as everything can be run entirely from a Kubernetes cluster.

 Considering Kubernetes' popularity, several managed platforms have appeared on the market to help run the popular container ecosystem.
 Let's take a look at one of them, Amazon EKS, to get an even clearer picture of the ways that enterprises are using AWS Kubernetes.